ashton314/emacs-bedrock/README.md

 Avy is the fastest way to move around in a buffer, and it can do a *lot*.[^1] Embark is kind of like a right-click context menu, but entirely keyboard driven.

-#### `mixins/dev.el`
+#### `extras/dev.el`

-Packages this mixin adds:
+Packages this extra adds:

  - [magit](https://magit.vc)
  - Markdown, YAML, and JSON modes

 Magit is the best Git interface in the known universe.
 Some people use Emacs just so they can use Magit.
 It's that good.
 Entry point is bound to `C-c g` by default.

-Built-in packages that this mixin configures:
+Built-in packages that this extra configures:

  - [Eglot](https://github.com/joaotavora/eglot) ([Language Server Protocol (LSP) client](https://microsoft.github.io/language-server-protocol/))
  - Treesit ([Tree-Sitter](https://github.com/tree-sitter) support)

 Both of these packages are new in Emacs 29.
 Be sure to run `M-x treesit-install-language-grammar` to install the language grammar you'll need before editing a file the respective language for the first time.

-#### `mixins/vim-like.el`
+#### `extras/vim-like.el`

-Packages this mixin adds:
+Packages this extra adds:

  - [Evil](https://github.com/emacs-evil/evil)

-If you like Vim keybindings, then this is the mixin for you.
+If you like Vim keybindings, then this is the extra for you.
 It configures `evil-mode` and enables it, so you get Vim-like keybindings all throughout Emacs.
 I understand that this is the best Vim emulation outside of Vim itself.
 I use `evil-mode` in all my work.

 Other packages that I use personally, but are not on GNU or non-GNU ELPA and so left out of the config include: